boschrexroth/bodas-device-connectivity-samples/README.md

 ### Development and Testing

-The following picture shows the high level architecture of our sample code during development on the developer computer.
-CAN1 is connected to CAN2 and we have an internal shell script which is generating CAN messages and sending those messages to CAN 2.
+The following picture shows the high level architecture of our sample code during development on the developer computer. can1 is connected to can2 and we have an internal shell script which is generating CAN messages and sending those messages to can2.
 Two 120 Ohm resistors per CAN-channel are needed to properly terminate the CAN-bus.

 ![Development Architecture][dev-architecture]